wickhill/dragon-beats/README.md

 Dragon Beats harmonizes your study and coding sessions with curated playlists that sharpen focus without distraction.
 It's where music transforms from mere background noise to a productivity-boosting soundscape.

-(Later, have code examples and demos in this space.
-And perhaps a few links to addtl resources.)

-_For more examples, please refer to the [Documentation](https://developer.spotify.com/documentation/web-api)_

 <p align="right">(<a href="#top">back to top</a>)</p>